(a.k.a. Blackhills Spruce, Black Hills White Spruce)

 Black Hills Spruce, Picea glauca ‘Densata’, is actually a subspecies of White Spruce, Picea glauca, and therefore shares nearly all of the same characteristics.
 However, Black Hills Spruce do not exhibit the “interesting” [read: slightly stinky] aroma of the White Spruce.

 Although named after the South Dakota region in which it is naturally found, this species actually thrives in a much wider range of cooler, moist regions, including states as far south as Georgia if planted at a higher elevation.
-This species makes for a very useful ornamental spruce indeed.
+It makes for a very useful ornamental spruce indeed.

 Black Hills Spruce: characteristics and info• prefers hardiness zones 3-6

 • prefers full sun, does ok in partial shade